GVAlonzo/D3-challenge/README.md

 This assignment builds a D3 scatter plot (with state abbreviation labels) representing the correlation between those in poverty (%) and lacking healtcare (%).

-_NOTE: The Bonus portion was NOT attempted_
+_NOTE: The Bonus portion was NOT attempted for this homework assignment_

 ![Screenshot](screenshots/D3_screenshot.png)